mitchelloharawild/talk-isf-ggtime/README.md

 <!-- badges: end -->

-Slides and notes for a presentation about ggtime at ISF 2025 (XX July 2025).
+Slides and notes for a presentation about ggtime at ISF 2025 (30 June 2025).

 <!-- A recording of this presentation is available on YouTube here: <https://www.youtube.com/watch?v=> -->